MehmetBener/Acrome-Lib/README.md

 # acrome-lib

-**acrome-lib** is a Python library for interfacing with the Acrome SMD Red hardware platform.
+**acrome-lib** is a Python library for interfacing with the Acrome SMD Red hardware platform manufactured and provided by Acrome Robotics.
 It provides a high‑level gateway class to manage the USB gateway and a set of device wrappers for sensors, actuators, and inputs.
 The library is published on PyPI under the name **acrome-smd-python**.

 ---